iTwin/bis-schemas/Domains/1-Common/Profiles/Profiles.remarks.md

     - must be less or equal to `FlangeWidth` minus `WallThickness`
 - `Girth` (if set):
   - must be greater than `WallThickness`
+- `Girth Slope` (if set):
+  - must have `Girth` set
+  - must be greater or equal to zero
+  - must be less than ninety degrees

 ![CenterLineZShape (only mandatory properties)](media/ProfilePictures/CenterZShape1.png)
 ![CenterLineZShape (all properties)](media/ProfilePictures/CenterZShape2.png)